prydonius/common-chart/README.md

-# Common: The Helm Helper Chart
+# Common: The Helm Base Chart

-One little-know feature of [Helm](http://helm.sh) charts is the ability to share chart definitions among all templates in a chart, including any of the subchart templates.
+One little-known feature of [Helm](http://helm.sh) charts is the ability to share chart definitions among all templates in a chart, including any of the subchart templates.

 The `common` chart is a chart that defines commonly used Chart primitives that